pytorch/pytorch/docs/source/distributed.rst

 Backends
 --------

-Currently torch.distributed supports three backends, each with different capabilities.
+``torch.distributed`` supports three backends, each with different capabilities.
 The table below shows which functions are available for use with CPU / CUDA tensors.
-MPI supports cuda only if the implementation used to build PyTorch supports it.
+MPI supports CUDA only if the implementation used to build PyTorch supports it.

 +------------+-----------+-----------+-----------+